Pumpkin Coffee Cake Cookies

 - Preheat the oven to 350°F. Line two baking sheets with parchment paper.

 - In a small bowl, whisk together the flour, pumpkin pie spice, baking soda, baking powder and salt.
-Set aside.1 ¾ cups (219 g) all purpose flour, spooned and leveled, 1 tablespoon pumpkin pie spice, ½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt
+Set aside.1 3/4 cups (219 g) all purpose flour, spooned and leveled, 1 tbsp pumpkin pie spice, 1/2 tsp baking powder, 1/2 tsp baking soda, 1/2 tsp salt

-- Add in the egg yolks and vanilla and mix on medium speed until pale and fluffy, about 1-2 minutes.2 egg yolks, at room temperature, 2 teaspoon vanilla extract
+- Add in the egg yolks and vanilla and mix on medium speed until pale and fluffy, about 1-2 minutes.2 egg yolks, at room temperature, 2 tsp vanilla extract

 - Add in the pumpkin and mix on medium-low speed to combine.